papadanku/RealityDocs/_sources/technical/python/reference/objects.rst.txt

    .. py:method:: setDamage(intValue)
    .. py:method:: getIsWreck()

-      :returns: Boolean, 1 if the vehicle is destroyed.
+      :return: Boolean, 1 if the vehicle is destroyed.

    .. py:method:: getOccupyingPlayers()

-      :returns: An array with index 0 being the driver.
+      :return: An array with index 0 being the driver.

    .. py:method:: getIsRemoteControlled()